Lincoln County Leader (1893–1987)

 The Lincoln County Leader was a weekly American newspaper published in Toledo, Oregon from 1893 to 1987.
 The newspaper was originally published as a Democratic paper, but its party affiliation changed with the ownership.
 For many years the newspaper was the primary journal in Lincoln County.

+In 2024, Country Media, Inc. combined the Newport News Times and The News Guard to be the Lincoln County Leader newspaper that serves Lincoln County, Oregon.